nautobot/nautobot/docs/configuration/optional-settings.md

 Default: False

 This setting enables debugging.
-This should be done only during development or troubleshooting.
+Debugging should be enabled only during development or troubleshooting.
 Note that only clients which access NetBox from a recognized [internal IP address](#internal_ips) will see debugging tools in the user interface.

 !!! warning
-    Never enable debugging on a production system, as it can expose sensitive data to unauthenticated users.
+    Never enable debugging on a production system, as it can expose sensitive data to unauthenticated users and impose a substantial performance penalty.

 ---